My Approach

 Our physical, mental, emotional, and spiritual health and well-being have a direct impact on how we perform as corporate security professionals.

-On the second day of their hospitalization, I found the National Alliance on Mental Illness (NAMI) and the wide range of services it provides both people with a mental health diagnosis and family members of loved ones with a condition.
+bout 8 years ago, a family member was diagnosed with a mental health condition and was the start of our family journey in support of their recovery which has been challenging at times.
+I found the National Alliance on Mental Illness (NAMI) and the wide range of services it provides both people with a mental health diagnosis and family members of loved ones with a condition.

-In October 2020, I earned my NAMI certification as a Family Support Group Facilitator and I'm leading family support group sessions several times a month in the evenings.
+In October 2020, I earned my NAMI certification as a Family Support Group Facilitator and I'm leading family support group sessions several times a month in the Greater Austin area.
 So, I wanted to share my story and encourage all of you to join in and be part of the solution to eliminate the stigma barrier so colleagues will feel safe sharing their stories and collectively supporting each other in our journeys.
 It truly will "take a village" to have any meaningful success.

 Experts say 1 in 5 folks have or will have a mental health diagnosis in their lives, but the unknown number is how many of us are in the second group - a family member or friend of loved ones with conditions that worry us and drives us to learn how to support them while bringing our complete selves and focus to work every day.
-Craig and I are also supporting the Mind Matters initiative (a company mental health program) and have started mental health conversations in the company and we're helping to train peer facilitators to hopefully expand these helpful group conversations.
+Craig and I also supported the Mind Matters initiative (a company mental health program) and have started mental health conversations in the company and we're helping to train peer facilitators to hopefully expand these helpful group conversations.
 We even launch this with our India and Philippines teams.

 Lastly, I'll end with this… a speaker at a recent NAMI event focused on cultivating joy as a way for us to feel good and nurture our own mental health.
 Acts of kindness and acts of generosity are good for our brains as the brain releases dopamine and serotonin along with other positive physical and mental reactions.
 Thanks for listening and please contact me if you'd like to chat further.